 Of similar appearance but constructed from steel with different colour finishes and fired by charcoal or wood are the Leon Bronze Steel Chimenea and Murcia Black Steel Chimenea.
 Again, there are several sizes from which you can choose.

-Colorado chimeneas, in an assortment of sizes, and the Circo Steel Chimenea with an integral wood store, are striking designs.
-You may think they resemble rockets made from matt black powder coated steel taking off from the Nevada desert but they will certainly be attention grabbling focal points in anyone's garden.
+The Malmo and Circo Steel chimeneas have an integral wood store and are striking designs.
+Resembling rockets made from matt black steel taking off from the Nevada desert, they will certainly be attention-grabbing focal points perfectly suited to a modern patio.